Automated Risk Management Mechanisms in DeFi Lending Protocols: A Crosschain Comparative Analysis of Aave and Compound: Acknowledgements

 \section{Acknowledgements}

+J. Cartlidge is supported by UK Research and Innovation (UKRI) Engineering and Physical Sciences Research Council (EPSRC) Grant Number EP/Y028392/1: AI for Collective Intelligence (AI4CI).
 E. Iftikhar's research is supported by PNRR (National Recovery and Resilience Plan) scholarship ex D.M.
 351/2022 under National Call for PhD in Blockchain and Distributed Ledger Technology offered by University of Camerino (Administrative University) and Universita Cattolica del Sacro Cuore, Milan (Host University).
-This work was completed at the University of Bristol while E. Iftikhar was a visiting PhD scholar, under the supervision of W. Wei and J. Cartlidge. \fi
+This research was completed at the University of Bristol while E. Iftikhar was a visiting PhD scholar under the supervision of W. Wei and J. Cartlidge. \fi

 \begin{appendices} { {\Alph{section}.\arabic{table}}